 EDRs can help organizations quickly identify and respond to incidents that might otherwise go undetected.

-Why Do We Need Endpoint Detection and Response?
+What is EDR and Why Do We Need Endpoint Detection and Response?

 Endpoint detection and response,, is a type of security software that helps protect computer networks from data breaches.
 It works by monitoring network activity for signs of malicious or unauthorized activity and then responding accordingly.